Get-Nerdio/NMM-SE/API/NMM To Halo PSA/readme.md

 Nerdio Job Type
 ```

-When creating those fields in Halo PSA they will get an ID assigned, you need to map those ID's in the main script.
-They currently are filled with ID numbers that correnspond with our test environment.
-Below an example of what ID number within the Custom Fields object need to be changed.
+When these fields are created in Halo PSA, each will be assigned an ID.
+You need to map these IDs in the main script.
+Currently, they are filled with ID numbers that correspond to our test environment.
+Below is an example of which ID numbers within the Custom Fields object need to be changed:

 ```powershell
 customfields  = @(